top of page

 Paired regions

 Each Azure region is paired with another region in the same geography (for example, the United States, Europe, or Asia).
 This approach allows for the replication of resources, such as VM storage, across regions.
-The idea is to keep one region available even if the other becomes unavailable due to natural disaster, civil unrest, power loss, network outage, and so on.
+The idea is to keep one region available even if the other becomes unavailable due to natural disasters, civil unrest, power loss, network outages, and so on.

 There are other advantages of regional pairing, including: